MuseSystems/musebms/documentation/book/content/en/_index.md

 A conceptual thought model for the design and implementation of business management systems.
 {{% /blocks/feature %}}
 {{% blocks/feature icon="fa-solid fa-book" title="Technical Documentation" url="technical" %}}
-Technical documentation describing the database and application software in technical terms.
-Targeted to developers of the software.
+Database and application server technical documentation for developers of the software.
 {{% /blocks/feature %}}
 </span>
 {{% /blocks/section %}}